 Today Nanbu Tekki is having a resurgence in popularity.
-Today both new and vintage Nanbu Tekki is sought after.
+Today both new and vintage Nanbu Tekki are sought after.
 Its distinctive character is still apparent in both traditional and modern designs.
 People all around the world have gained a fresh appreciation and love for Japanese cast iron.

-First, the mould
+First, the mold

-First, artisans make a mold, based on drawings.
+First, artisans make a mold based on drawings.
 Then craftsmen pour special molding sand into a cylindrical wooden frame.
 The frame is to make the body of the kettle.
 While the pouring spout gets its own little mold.